 This information can change, please double-check sources for information, and continue to monitor sources or back here for updates.

-In addition to traditional SBA funding program, the CARES Act has established several new temporary programs.
+FEDERAL: In addition to traditional SBA funding program, the CARES Act has established several new temporary programs.
 The Small Business Administration (SBA) will provide 100% federally-backed loans to eligible small businesses and 501(c)(3) non-profits with less than 500 employees.
 These will be issued through banks and other lenders.
 These loans will NOT require SBA pre-approval.

-- SBA Debt Relief The SBA is providing a financial reprieve to small business during the COVID pandemic.
+- SBA Debt Relief: The SBA is providing a financial reprieve to small business during the COVID pandemic.

 For more information about loan programs you may be eligible for, visit the SBA's coronavirus web page.

 Online application for the SBA- Disaster Loan Assistance program : https://covid19relief.sba.gov/#/ COVID EIDL application is closed as of January 1, 2022

 Baker, Union & Wallowa Counties: NEOEDD continues to support COVID-19 related funding for small businesses.